MLHale/GenCyber-web-content/day1/virtualization-primer.md

 Now before you hit the "green" Start button, we need a installation CD for the Ubuntu Desktop OS.
 Download the ISO file for Ubuntu 14.04 64-bit Desktop version from here.
 It is a larger download but it includes all the files needed for installation.

+> On your host computer check C:/ISO/Desktop folder to see if this file is already on your computer.
+If yes, skip the download step.

 ```text
 http://releases.ubuntu.com/trusty/ubuntu-14.04.4-desktop-amd64.iso

 ```
 Save the ISO file in a convenient location on your computer.
-> Optional: Check C:/ISO/Desktop folder to see if this file is already on your computer

 Now hit the Start button for the **Dev Machine** VM in VirtualBox.
 A `Select start-up disk` prompt should appear.
 Click the Folder Icon with a green pointer.

 > ![vminstall](../img/virtualization/9-startup-disk.png)

 Browse to the location where you saved the Ubuntu ISO file.
 Then select the ISO file as the start-up disk.
 Click `Start`.

+> On the lab computer, it will be in C:/ISO/Desktop

 > ![vminstall](../img/virtualization/10-ubuntuiso.png)